Leaside Baseball Association Constitution and By-Laws

 COMMITTEES

 7.1 Management Committee.
-The Association shall have a management committee composed of the Officers, Directors and/or Managers, as determined and approved by the Board, who may make decisions on behalf of the Board between Board meetings (the “Management Committee”).
-Any decision of the Management Committee may be amended by Ordinary Resolution of the Board.
+The Association shall have a management committee composed of the Officers, Directors and/or Coordinators, as determined and approved by the Board, who may make decisions on behalf of the Board between Board meetings (the “Management Committee”).
+Decisions of the Management Committee must be ratified by the Board at the next meeting of the Board to continue to take effect.

 7.2 Appointment of Committees.
 The Board may appoint such committees as it deems necessary for managing the affairs of the Association and may appoint members of committees or provide for the election of members of committees, may prescribe the duties and terms of reference of committees, and may delegate to any committee any of its powers, duties, and functions.